deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 The Brahe Exoplanet Survey Telescope lived up to its acronym and then some by relying on enormous force-field lenses rather than glass ones or a parabolic mirror.
 It was so incredibly sensitive that although it couldn’t actually produce an image of planets orbiting a distant star, it could certainly detect that some light was being reflected *by* those planets and even hazard an informed guess at their atmospheric composition… and it could do so a few hundred times a second.

 It also looked nothing like a telescope.
-It was a flat panel about the size of a thin mattress that recessed neatly into *Misfit*’s dorsal hull when it wasn’t in use.
+It was a flat panel about the size of a thin mattress that recessed neatly into *Misfit’s* dorsal hull when it wasn’t in use.

 “She’s adorable, isn’t she?
 Just wanna… bundle her up and lock her in the store room sometimes.”
 Allison snorted.
 Xiù stuck her tongue out at her.